 A tea garden?
 Yep, those little silk packets that we love to drink are filled with dried leaves and flowers from plants that we can actually grow in our own gardens.
 In general, home gardens can produce bountiful herbal tea crops.
 While it is possible to grow black teas and green teas at home, these evergreen shrubs will only grow successfully in zones 7-9 (hot climates).
 We live in zone 5 and would have to grow these tea shrubs in a greenhouse.
 So, for ease and to be most successful (I like successful gardening) we stick to growing herbal teas.

 Like with most edible gardens, the best place to start is with whatever you like to drink.
 In fact, if you read the ingredient label of your favourite tea you might discover that you can grow the plants in your garden.
 Herbal teas are lovely for children to drink too.
 So, is there a special tea that your child likes to drink?
 They most certainly will love growing the tea as well.

 One of the easiest tea plants to grow at home is chamomile.
 This lovely perennial flowering plant will produce plenty of flowers.
-Chamomile is self propagating and can spread like a weed.
-But with a little maintenance in the springtime you can grow as little or as much of this plant as you like.
+Chamomile is self-propagating and can spread like a weed.
+But with a little maintenance in the springtime, you can grow as little or as much of this plant as you like.
 I have a fabulous post all about how to harvest and dry chamomile…it’s simple.
-Chamomile tea is a lovely tea to drink to soothe an upset stomach, aid in fever reduction and it makes a calming bedtime drink.
+Chamomile tea is a lovely tea to drink to soothe an upset stomach, aid in fever reduction and makes a calming bedtime drink.